-Hey everyone!
-I am a high school senior from the suburbs of Chicago.
+Greetings!
+I am a high school senior and prospective CS major from the northwest suburbs of Chicago.

-Having started my journey 4 years ago, I now develop full-stack applications for web and mobile platforms.
+Having started my coding journey 5 years ago, I now develop full-stack applications for web and mobile platforms.

 I also enjoy creating cool and exciting programs such as games, bots, and simulations.